SNIA Chairman Emeritus,

 Micron Technology

-Wes Vaske is a seasoned Storage Solutions Architect with over 15 years of experience in data center storage systems, currently focused on high-performance NVMe solutions optimized for AI workloads.
-At Micron Technology, Wes plays a pivotal role in shaping next-generation storage architectures that meet the demanding performance and efficiency needs of AI-driven data centers.
+Wes Vaske is a Senior Member of Technical Staff at Micron Technology.
+As a Storage Solutions Architect with over 15 years of experience in data center storage systems, he is currently focused on developing high-performance NVMe solutions for AI workloads.
 He is a lead contributor to the MLPerf Storage Working Group, where he helps define industry benchmarks for AI storage performance.
-Wes has been instrumental in developing automation frameworks for workload execution and system observation, enabling reproducible and insightful performance analysis across diverse environments.
-Prior to his current role, Wes led the Data Center Workloads Engineering team for a decade, where he pioneered system observation, tracing, and analysis tools that have become foundational to Micron’s workload-first product development strategy.
+Wes is a frequent presenter at Future of Memory and Storage (FMS) and SNIA Developer Conference (SDC).
+Prior to his current role, Wes was a Systems Performance Engineer with the Data Center Workloads Engineering team for more than a decade, where he pioneered system observation, tracing, and analysis tools as well as developing automation frameworks enabling reproducible and insightful performance analysis across diverse environments that have become foundational to Micron’s workload-first product development strategy.
 His earlier career includes performance engineering for Oracle RAC database systems at Dell Technologies.
 Wes holds a B.S. in Physics from Iowa State University and continues to drive innovation at the intersection of storage, AI, and systems performance.

 40+ year veteran with most of that time focused on flash memory component and SSD design.
 He holds 65+ patents covering flash memory and security.
 He is currently retired and enjoying contributing time and energy to the industry he's spent his entire adult life developing.